 You probably found this article because of the need to delete PrestaShop orders.
 Obviously after you have realized that here is no ‘X’ button for deleting orders in back office, you started looking for the solution.

 You have reached the right place, as here we have summarized all the possible methods of performing the tasks and explaining why PrestaShop itself does not include this functionality.

 PrestaShop itself recommends that orders need to be stored.
 The main reason is that orders and invoices contain payment information from the clients and removing it is basically how the fraud starts.
 PrestaShop cares about the security of customers and limit store owners of the ability to do illegal things, especially by mistake.
 They advise to cancel the order instead and make your orders section like accounting program with all the details stored.

 To perform this operation in your store’s back office go to Orders -> press button to View order-> select ‘Cancelled’ status from the drop-down and press ‘Add’.

 Do You Have Test Orders?

 You might have not noticed about the lack of ability to remove sales info.
 So most likely when you were playing around with your store still being on the production stage, you have created too many test orders.
 Now your statistics reflects wrong information and will do that in the future in long-term sales reports.

 So in case you are looking for the possibility to remove test orders (and only for that reason!) we have investigated and gathered possible tricks and methods to get the task done.
-They all have pro’s and con’s, thus, it is left for you to decide what is more suitable.
+They all have pros and cons, thus, it is up to you to decide what is more suitable.

-In any case, first thing that is recommended before you decide to do any action with orders removal is database back-up that is obligatory before mass operations.
+In any case, first thing that is recommended before you decide to do any action with orders removal is database back-up.

 You might have ever noticed, that when viewing each order, order page the URL in the browser ends in something like this: